pulibrary/etd_transformer/docs/process-dissertations.md

 % scp YYYYMMDD.tar.gz dspace@dataspace_dev:/home/dspace/dspace_imports/dissertations/2021/
 ```

-2. ssh to the dataspace box, ensure the file is in the right place, and unzip it.
+SSH to the Dataspace box, ensure the file is in the right place, and unzip it.

 ```
 % ssh dataspace_dev